larryhastings/appeal/README.md

 ### Positional parameters that only consume options

-I'll give you one more example:
+I'll give you one more crazy example:

 ```Python
 import appeal